ApGa/pong_ml/README.md

 **Sources and References:**
 	1. The neural network implementaion network2.py is taken from Michael Nielsen's excellent discussion on neural networks:
 		http://neuralnetworksanddeeplearning.com/
-	2. Also check out the curriculum created by CAIS++, a club I am art of at USC:
+	2. Also check out the curriculum created by CAIS++, a club I am part of at USC:
 		http://caisplusplus.usc.edu/